sbcshop/Zero-Relay/README.md

    * Your code will be downloaded to '/home/pi' directory.

    * 'test2.py' is example code for Zero Relay.
-Run test file and controll your devices with ZeroRelay
+Run test file and control your devices with ZeroRelay

 ## Pins configuration
   Relays are connected to the pins of the Rasberry Pi.
 Description of the pins connection is shown below.